COVID-19 Coronavirus: Legal and Benefits Updates for Vermonters

-- Most hearings and interviews with SSA offices are happening over the phone.
-If you are waiting for an Administrative Law Judge (ALJ) hearing, you will be asked if you agree to have the hearing by phone.
-If you do not agree, and you wish to wait for a video or in-person hearing, you may have to wait longer.
+- Many hearings and interviews with SSA offices are happening over the phone.
+If you are waiting for an Administrative Law Judge (ALJ) hearing, you may be asked if you agree to have the hearing by phone.

 - Contact us for help with overpayments and other Social Security benefits problems.